oceanprotocol-archive/tech-spikes-2017-to-2019/03-data-availability/web2-compact-por/README.md

 The solution to a key question remains unclear to us: how to verify data retrievability?
 That means the storage provider must provide the continued availability of user's data and be able to prove to a verifier that the data is stored and available for access.

-The essential challenge is to build an efficient, provably secure, and publicly verifiable Poof-of-Retrievability scheme, which implies:
+The essential challenge is to build an efficient, provably secure, and publicly verifiable Poof-of-Retrievability scheme, which implies [1]:

 * **efficient**: both computational cost, storage overhead and communication complexity should be as small as possible;
 * **unbounded**: verifiers should be able to request the proof from the storage provider as many times as needed.
 A priori bound on the number of verifications should not exist;